 The field trip season is between early November to late March.
 Ranger-led day field trips at Death Valley National Park are approximately 4-5 hours in length.
 Programs can be adapted to accommodate a shorter or longer amount of time.
-Education rangers can accommodate groups of up to 50 students per day/trip.
+The education program can accommodate groups of up to 50 students per day/trip.
+Minimum group size is 15 students.
 Elementary, middle, and high school classes are invited to request a field trip.
 Transportation grants may be available.

 Ranger Guided Field Trips